techgnosis/linux-guide/systemd.md

 `systemctl list-unit-files --no-pager`

-`systemctl cat unit` # do not use "show", it is way too verbose. it shows all possible systemd parameters for the unit and that's a long list
+`systemctl cat` will print the unit file contents

 `systemctl mask` to permanently disable the unit